Fiber Blowing Best Practices

 Optimizing installation parameters increases blowing distance, reduces friction, prevents microbending, and protects the fibers during installation.

-This checklist applies to all modern cable-blowing machines used in FTTH, FTTB, backbone, and long-haul projects.
+This Fiber Blowing Best Practices checklist applies to modern cable blowing machines used in FTTH, FTTB, backbone, and long-distance network deployments.

 1. Cable & Duct Compatibility